StuyCSDojo/dojo-docs/docs/source/getting_started/restructuredtext_introduction.rst

 * **Links**
   |br|
-  There are two form of links:
+  There are two forms of links:

   * External Links: